mountain/chronologicalearth/README.md

 # chronological earth

-A website chronologically records weather conditions, phenology events and other natural phenomenon of all the cities on earth
+A website chronologically records weather conditions, phenological events and other natural phenomenons of all the cities on earth